openhab/openhab-cloud/README.md

 Installing openHAB Cloud on Linux (ubuntu).

-First we need to make sure that the list of packages and dependencies from all repositories are up-to-date:
+First, we need to make sure that the list of packages and dependencies from all repositories are up-to-date:

 ```